A-Teens: 2004: Greatest Hits and disbandment

 In May 2004, the group released Greatest Hits, a compilation of three new songs and thirteen singles.
 The album was preceded by the single "I Promised Myself", a cover of the Nick Kamen song.
 The single became another top two hit for the group in Sweden.

 Following the release of Greatest Hits, the group disbanded; their disbandment was not publicly announced until April 2006.

-2024–present: Reunion
+2024–present: Reunion and Melodifestivalen 2026

-In February 2024, it was announced the group had reformed, and reunited with a performance at the Swedish music competition Melodifestivalen 2024.
+In February 2024, the group reformed and performed at the Swedish music competition Melodifestivalen 2024.

-The group said they will be doing "more together" as a group and posted about meeting with major record labels in early 2025.
-They have since announced a tour and possibly new music.

-On 31 May 2025, they performed at Brockwell Park in London as part of the Mighty Hoopla festival.

-On 21 July 2025, the group announced, via their official X account, they will perform in Mexico City, Mexico on 23 October.
-Due to tickets selling out, on 2 August, the group, along with the concert promoter StarProMX, announced via Instagram a second date in Mexico City on 26 October.
+In 2025, the group began to tour again, beginning with a performance at Club Hípico de Concepción, in Hualpén, Concepción Chile on 12 January 2025.
+Throughout that year, they performed several dates across the United Kingdom, Mexico, Buenos Aires, Argentina, and Chile.

+On 30 January 2026, the group released the single "Iconic", their first release of new music in 20 years.
+It debuted at number one in Sweden.
+"Iconic" was selected as part of Melodifestivalen 2026, and the group performed it for the competition on 31 January 2026 in Linköping.
+They qualified to the final, in which they placed seventh.
+On 20 May, the group announced a new single titled “You Got The Look” via their official Instagram.
+The single was released on 5 June 2026.